chrisant996/clink/docs/clink.md

 `somecmd`|Expands doskey alias and adds to history.
 <code>&nbsp;somecmd</code>|Doesn't expand doskey alias and doesn't add to history.
 `;somecmd`|Doesn't expand doskey alias but does add to history.

+There are several settings that control how history works.
+Run `clink set history*` to see them.

 ### The master history file